MyoHub/myosuite/docs/source/install.rst

 * python >= 3.7.1 (if needed follow instructions `here <https://docs.conda.io/en/latest/miniconda.html>`_ for installing python and conda)
 * free-mujoco-py >= 2.1.6

+At this moment, the library works only on MacOs and Linux

 Installing the pip package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~